COVID-19 pandemic in Paraguay: Economy

 Paraguay's economy will contract between 2.5% and 5% in 2020 due to the halt in economic activities brought on by social isolation measures to contain the coronavirus.
 The projection is a stark turnaround from the Central Bank of Paraguay in December 2019 estimate of 4.1% growth in the year.
 The bank's new estimate also goes further than the International Monetary Fund, which projected in mid-April a contraction of 1.0%.

 But the government of President Mario Abdo Benítez has been heavily criticised for failing to support people left without income during the total quarantine.
 Sixty-five per cent of Paraguay's workers earn their living in the informal economy and have no access to benefits during the coronavirus crisis.

 Event cancellations

 As social distancing entered the public lexicon, emergency management leaders encouraged the cancellation of large gatherings to slow the rate of infection, these are a few cancelled or postponed events:

+Culture

+During the pandemic photographer Mayeli Villalba undertook a project that was inspired by the environment and agriculture.